swiftlang/swift/docs/LibraryEvolution.rst

 Other than those detailed above, no other changes to a class or its members are permitted.
 In particular:

-- New designated initializers may not be added to a publicly-subclassable class.
-This would change the inheritance of convenience initializers, which existing subclasses may depend on.
-- New ``required`` initializers may not be added to a publicly-subclassable class.
-There is no way to guarantee their presence on existing subclasses.
 - ``final`` may not be added to *or* removed from a class or any of its members.
   The presence of ``final`` enables optimization; its absence means there may be subclasses/overrides that would be broken by the change.